|Scientific Name||Sorghum halepense (L.) Pers.|

 The grain remains enclosed by glumes 4-6.6 mm (0.16 - 0.25 inch) long, 2-2.6 mm (0.078 - 0.10 inch) wide.
 The glumes are reddish brown to shiny black, glossy and finely lined on the surface.

 6 years.
-Seeds remain viable after passing through the guts of animals.
+Seeds remain viable after passing through the digestive system of animals.

-Most seeds do not germinate the year they are produced, but germinate readily the following year.
-Seedlings arise from seeds in the top 7 cm (2.75 inch) of the soil, but seeds as deep as 15 cm (5.9 inch) can germinate.
+Mature seeds are readily shed and can be carried over short distances by wind or rain water run-off, and can travel over longer distances in canals from where this species may be introduced to new sites with irrigation water.
+Most seeds do not germinate during the year when they are produced, but germinate readily in the following year.
+Seedlings arise from seeds in the top 7 cm (2.75 inch) of the soil, but seeds buried as deep as 15 cm (5.9 inch) still can emerge.
+Vegetative reproduction from potentially vast rhizome systems results in difficult to control infestations of primarily row crops.

 Wide variety of soil types, however fertile porous soils support larger plants than poorly drained clay soils.
 Soils with a pH of between 5 and 7.5 are ideal for Johnson grass.